Anaesthetist

 Qualifications

-After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
-On successful completion of the programme, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
-For full details, see the UK Foundation Programme.
+After successful completion of the first year of Foundation Training (FY1), you can apply for full registration as a doctor with the GMC.
+Full registration is granted at the start of Foundation Year 2 (FY2), subject to satisfactory completion.

-This is followed by four years of higher anaesthetic specialty training.
-During your training, you must also pass the Fellowship of the Royal College of Anaesthetists (FRCA) examination.
+You'll then need to apply again via Oriel for a further four years of higher anaesthetic specialty training.
+During your training, you must also pass the Fellowship of the Royal College of Anaesthetists (FRCA) examinations.

-At the end of your postgraduate training, you'll gain a Certificate of Completion of Training (CCT) in anaesthesia, which enables you to join the specialist register in anaesthetics and apply for consultant-level posts.
-There's also an option to study for a dual CCT in anaesthesia and intensive care medicine.
-For more information, see the Royal College of Anaesthetists (RCoA).
+At the end of your training, you'll gain a Certificate of Completion of Training (CCT) in anaesthesia, which enables you to join the GMC specialist register in anaesthetics and apply for consultant-level posts.

 Skills